 System maps allow the mapping of the effects of your industry within society, including the positive ones.
 They form the basis for smart strategies such as industrial symbiosis, cogeneration and supply chain optimization.

 With a system map, you can also work with a team to further the understanding of your industry and find key leverage points for improvement.

 Mapping the effects of policy and societal dynamics brings deep understanding of the effectivity of policy, and creates insight into where policy could have the highest priority.

 When using system maps in joint stakeholder processes, an overview is made that is shared by all participants, allowing easier communication and faster decisionmaking trajectories.

-System maps can me made in a right way... and in a wrong way.
+System maps can be made in a right way... and in a wrong way.
 A good system map brings clarity, understanding and oversight.
-A bad system map may look funky, but add little to decisionmaking and offer few directions to move forward.
-Therefore, we take the process of making system maps very seriously.
+A bad system map may look funky, but may add little to decision making and offer few directions to move forward.
+Each situation warrants its own approach to system mapping.
 By having experienced scientists, analysts and visual designers work together, we've been making insightful and powerful system maps for a decade.

 Want to know how system maps can shine a light on your situation?
 We're happy to talk to you about it, send us an email or give us a call.